KS2: Joseph Bologne, Chevalier de Saint-Georges - Symphony No. 1 in G major – Allegro (1st mvt)

 BORN: 1745 / DIED: 1799 / NATIONALITY: French

 Aside from being a champion fencer and a virtuoso violinist and conductor, Saint-Georges has the distinction of being the first classical composer of African ancestry.
-His parents were a wealthy slave owner on a plantation in the West Indies and a slave - many elements of Saint-Georges' life would make a great movie plot!
+His parents were a wealthy slave owner on a plantation in the West Indies and a slave.
 So little is known of his musical training, that several myths have grown up around it.

 We do know that he eventually became the leader of a very good Parisian orchestra and performed his concertos with them, improvising solos at several points and wowing the audience.
 His appearances with this orchestra led to it being declared the best in France.
 Saint-Georges wrote two symphonies, several concertos, much chamber music and at least 6 operas.
 He pursued both fencing and music throughout his life, and towards the end of his life finally admitted that music was his true love.